timescale/docs/migrate/pg-dump-and-restore/pg-dump-restore-from-postgres.md

 manually enabled after the migration, for which you must also take your application offline.

-We do not recommend using this migration method to migrate more than 100GB of data, primarily because of the amount of downtime that it implies for your application, instead we recommend our [dual-write and backfill][dual-write-bf] low-downtime migration solution.
-Should you nonetheless wish to migrate more than 400GB of data with this method, please open a support request to ensure that enough disk is pre-provisioned on your Timescale instance.
+We do not recommend using this migration method to migrate more than 100&nbsp;GB of data, primarily because of the amount of downtime that it implies for your application, instead use the [dual-write and backfill] low-downtime migration solution.
+Should you nonetheless wish to migrate more than 400&nbsp;GB of data with this method, open a support request to ensure that enough disk is pre-provisioned on your Timescale instance.

 <OpenSupportRequest />

-[dual-write-bf]: /migrate/:currentVersion:/dual-write-and-backfill
+[dual-write and backfill]: /migrate/:currentVersion:/dual-write-and-backfill

 <SourceTargetNote />